What are fringe benefits?

 Satisfy federal and state benefits requirements

-- Health insurance: The Affordable Care Act’s (ACA) employer mandate requires organizations with 50 or more full-time equivalent employees (FTEs) to provide affordable health insurance that meets minimum essential coverage (MEC) and minimum value.
-But, group health plans are often too expensive and rigid for small employers to offer.
-Alternatively, employers can offer a health reimbursement arrangement (HRA) such as the individual coverage HRA (ICHRA).
+The Affordable Care Act’s (ACA) employer mandate requires organizations with 50 or more full-time equivalent employees (FTEs) to provide affordable health insurance that meets minimum essential coverage (MEC) and minimum value.

-While not technically a fringe benefit, the Family and Medical Leave Act (FMLA) requires organizations with 50 or more employees to provide unpaid family and medical leave to eligible employees who have worked for at least a year.
-Additionally, employers and employees must each pay 6.2% of wages up to the taxable income maximum of $168,600 toward Social Security.
+While not technically a fringe benefit, the Family and Medical Leave Act (FMLA) requires organizations with 50 or more employees to provide eligible employees with unpaid, job-protected family and medical leave.

 State benefits requirements may include: